mrocklin/blog/_posts/work/2016-02-13-dask-distributed-part1.md

 Dask, a Python library for parallel computing, now works on clusters.
 During the past few months I've extended dask with a new distributed memory scheduler.
-This enables dask's existing parallel algorithms to scale across 10s to 100s of nodes, and extends an subset of PyData to distributed computing.
+This enables dask's existing parallel algorithms to scale across 10s to 100s of nodes, and extends a subset of PyData to distributed computing.
 Over the next few weeks I and others will write about this system.
-Please note that dask+distributed is developing quickly and so API is likely to shift around a bit.
+Please note that dask+distributed is developing quickly and so the API is likely to shift around a bit.

 Today we start simple.